ManifoldScholar/manifold-docusaurus/docs/walkthroughs/visibility.md

 To configure your visibility options, open a Text in Manifold.

-Visibility Options are found in the reader settings section of menu bar, visually labelled with an eye icon.
+Visibility Options are found in the reader settings section of the menu bar, visually labelled with an eye icon.

 :::note
-The settings you save in this section persist across an entire instance and are not tied to a specific Text or Project, though they can be accessed and adjusted from any Text.
+So long as you are signed in, the settings you save in this section persist across an entire instance and are not tied to a specific Text or Project, though they can be accessed and adjusted from any Text.
 :::

 ## Understanding the Interface

-When you select the Visibility Options a dropdown menu will appear.
+When you select the Visibility Options button a dropdown menu will appear.
 The menu is broken into four sections: Highlights, Annotations, Resources, and Reading Groups.
-Each of those sections contains one or more checkbox options to configure how Manifold will display for you:
+Each of those sections contains one or more checkbox options to configure how Manifold will display for you.

+The interface can be interacted with using either a mouse or keyboard.
+For keyboard use, you can tab forward and backward to focus on checkboxes and use the space bar to select or deselect.

 ### Highlights and Annotations